 The developer may present additional information at any time to the Review Board beyond what was requested during the EA process.
 The Review Board encourages the developer to continue consulting all potentially affected communities and organizations during the EA process.
-The Review Board may request that the Developer provide a written record verifying consultations, including how the consultations have influenced the design of any part of the development.
+The Review Board may request that the Developer provide a written record verifying consultations, including how the consultations have influenced the design of any part of the development or any steps the developer plans to take to address a concern or issue.